Adult and Family Programs

 Rotating Programs

-The beginnings of fall bring many delicious snacks!
-Join our education staff for a leisurely hike to learn (and taste) the many edible plants out on the preserve.
-You’ll learn the basics of plant ID and then find some of the fall edibles out in the forest.
-This hike takes place on Tuesday, September 19th from 5:30 – 6:30 pm and is appropriate for ages 10 and up.
+Join our education staff for a leisurely hike to learn about the many edible plants out on the preserve.
+You’ll learn the basics of plant ID and then find some of the spring edibles out in the forest.
+This program takes place on Saturday, May 17th from 1 – 2 pm.
+This program is open to TNI members only (all levels) and is completely free.
+Pre-registration is required and spaces are limited.